 Nutrient and Sediment Reduction Credit Trading Program; Notice of Actions

-The Department of Environmental Protection (Department) provides notice of the following actions regarding the Nutrient and Sediment Reduction Credit Trading Program (Trading Program).
-These actions were taken in relation to the Final Trading of Nutrient and Sediment Reduction Credits--Policy and Guidelines (Policy) (DEP ID No. 392-0900-001).
-See 36 Pa.B.
-7999 (December 30, 2006).
-The Policy called for a transparent system of credit reviews and approvals.
+The Department of Environmental Protection (Department) hereby provides notice of the following actions under the Nutrient and Sediment Reduction Credit Trading Program (Trading Program).
+These actions were taken under The Clean Streams Law (35 P. S. §§ 691.1—691.1001) and the Final Trading of Nutrient and Sediment Reduction Credits—Policy and Guidelines (Policy) (DEP ID# 392-0900-001).
+The Policy calls for a transparent system of credit reviews and approvals.

 Trading is a market-based program that provides incentives for entities to create nutrient reduction credits by going beyond statutory, regulatory or voluntary obligations and goals by removing nutrients from a watershed.
 The credits can be traded to help others more cost-effectively meet their obligations or goals.
 The primary purpose of the Trading Program is to provide for more efficient ways for National Pollutant Discharge Elimination System (NPDES) permittees to meet their effluent limits for nutrients and sediment.
 Currently, the focus of the program is on the Chesapeake Bay Watershed.